Types of Sentences

 b) Without changing the meaning.

-There are several methods to convert a Positive sentence to a negative sentence.
+There are several methods to convert a Positive sentence to a negative sentence without change in the meaning.

 1. Using opposites.